$L_p$ regular sparse hypergraphs: Abstract

 \section{Abstract}

 We study sparse hypergraphs which satisfy a mild pseudorandomness condition known as \textit{$L_p$ regularity}.
 We prove appropriate regularity and counting lemmas, and we extend the relative removal lemma of Tao in this setting.
-This answers a question of Borgs, Chayes, Cohn and Zhao.
+This answers a question from \cite{BCCZ}.